Skip to main content

 Exports are cached — calling /export?format=pdf twice for the same run only runs the conversion once.

 Runs are retained for 30 days after their last task.
-After that window:
+After that:

-• GET /runs/{run_id} still resolves for audit purposes, but the run’s status is marked expired.
+• The run_id still resolves via GET /runs/{run_id} for audit, but its state is marked expired.

-• Resuming an expired run returns 410 Gone.
-Start a fresh run instead — you cannot restore expired state.
+• Resuming an expired run returns 410 gone.
+Start a fresh run instead.

 • The saved document bytes are removed from storage 30 days after expiry.